-Coway Korea has just launched their third generation JuicePresso, giving the juicer a totally different look from the first generation.
+Coway Korea launched their third generation JuicePresso (Jun 2014), giving the juicer a totally different look from the first generation.

-I took this juicer for a test drive, and the following is my review:
+WE took this juicer for a test drive, and the following is our review:

 What’s New with the CJP-03?

-When I was first introduced to the CJP-03, I was amazed with how “simple” Coway had made this juicer to be.
+When we were first introduced to the JuicePresso CJP-03, we were amazed with how “simple” Coway had made this juicer to be.
 There were considerably less parts, doing away with the wiper blades, mesh screen (strainer), auger, and building them all into one integrated solid piece.

 This is a unique technology of JuicePresso pending patenting (as at time of writing this review).

-I found this interesting as my immediate thought was “time-saver“!
+We found this interesting as our immediate thought was “time-saver“!
 Definitely time-saving when you have two parts less to wash!
 Think less hassle.

 Like other vertical slow juicers, the pulp then gets a second squeeze before being expelled.